-The goals of a kyphoplasty surgical procedure are designed to stop the pain caused by a spinal fracture, to stabilize the bone, and to restore some or all of the lost vertebral body height due to the compression fracture.
+The Kyphoplasty Surgery is designed to stop the pain caused by a spinal fracture.
+It stabilizes the bone and restores some or all lost vertebral body height due to the compression fracture.

-- Using X-ray images, I insert a special balloon through the tube and into the vertebrae, then gently and carefully inflates it.
-As the balloon inflates, it elevates the fracture, returning the pieces to a more normal position.
+- As the balloon inflates, it elevates the fracture.
+The fractured pieces are returned to a more normal position.
 It also compacts the soft inner bone to create a cavity inside the vertebrae.

-Kyphoplasty surgery to treat a fracture from osteoporosis is performed at a hospital under local or general anesthesia.
-Other logistics for a typical kyphoplasty procedure are:
+Kyphoplasty surgery is performed to treat a fracture from osteoporosis.
+It is typically done at a hospital under local or general anaesthesia.
+Other logistics for a typical kyphoplasty procedure includes;

 - The kyphoplasty procedure takes about one hour for each vertebra involved.